ASSAULT & BATTERY ATTORNEYS

 For actions to be considered assault or battery, intent is necessary.
 If no intent is established, the defendant isn’t guilty of either offense.

 If you feel you’ve been assaulted or someone has committed battery against you, it’s important to contact a lawyer.
 Morgan & Morgan is the nation’s leading plaintiffs’ law firm — fill out this form for a free case evaluation from a personal injury attorney.

 In most states, a defendant may present one or more defenses to assault and battery.
 These defenses may include consent, self-defense, defense of property, defense of others, and performance of duty and authority.

 In some cases, you may have to defend another person by committing assault or battery against someone.
 If the person you are protecting did not initiate the fight or is otherwise not at fault, the defense of that person may be justifiable.
-This would be a self-defense position, except you are defending someone who cannot aptly defend him or herself.
+This would be a self-defense position, except you are defending someone who cannot aptly defend themselves.

 Defense of Property

 Defending property has more limitations than defending oneself, but some states allow it as a defense to assault and battery.
 In most cases, deadly force is not justifiable in defense-of-property actions unless the defendant is committing a felony.
 Moreover, this exception depends on the state.
 Also, in most cases, you cannot use assault or battery to reclaim personal or real property.